The Triple B strategy combines three indicators that support each other. The basis of the strategy is the %B indicator based on Bollinger Bands.

 Click the button to see the latest backtest:

-In this backtest, we are investing in a strategy that constantly uses 100% of the current capital (starting with $100k capital).
+In this backtest, we invest in a strategy that allocates 100% of the current capital (starting with $100k).
 This means that as the capital grows or decreases, the position value changes proportionally.
 The rest of the parameters remain unchanged.

 The chart includes a benchmark - a thin yellow line at the bottom.